NoroffFEU/agency.noroff.dev/documentation/E2E-testing-guide.md

 This guide provides instructions for new developers on how to set up user flows for end-to-end (E2E) testing in our project.
 A user flow is a series of steps a user takes to accomplish a task on the website, like logging in or creating a profile.
 Understanding and setting up these flows is crucial for effective E2E testing.

+### User-Centric Testing Approach

+E2E testing should be user-centric, focusing on how a real user would see and interact with the page.
+Prefer using element and text selectors, such as cy.contains('Log in') or cy.get('button').contains('Login') if there are several elements on the page with the same text, as these more closely mimic a user's interaction with the page.
+Avoid relying on CSS classes or IDs for selectors, as this approach can lead to fragile tests that break with UI changes.
+In some cases where there are no other options, you can use data-testid selectors, but this should be a last resort.

 ### Example: Login Flow

 Below is an example of a user flow for the login process.
 This example follows a sequence of actions and conditions that a user would experience during login.